-Goal #4: Use customer stories to expand your social media strategy.
+Goal #4: Expand your social media strategy

 Focus your goals on making those unseen parts of your business more visible and increase your marketing efforts around them.
 Set small, manageable goals to increase your brand’s visibility over time.
 Targeted blog posts and social media posts can go a long way toward demonstrating the value of your products and services.

-Goal #5: Create stronger relationships through customer stories.
+Goal #5: Create stronger relationships

-Creating brand journalism stories is a good way to build client relationships, and if you create a piece of content that increase engagement for your client, they’ll be extremely grateful.
+Creating brand journalism stories is a good way to build client relationships, and if you create a piece of content that increases engagement for your client, they’ll be extremely grateful.
 This strengthens a client relationship and may even lead to more business.

 A smart goal can be reaching a certain amount of people through your customer stories, and finding data-driven ways to track conversions so you can make a case for further client-first campaigns in the future.